 UNIT I INTRODUCTION TO OPERATIONS MANAGEMENT

-UNIT V SCHEDULING AND PROJECT MANAGEMENT
+UNIT V QUALITY MANAGEMENT

 TOTAL: 45 PERIODS

 • Understanding of the evolution of operations management practices and world class

 • Knowledge about capacity planning, strategic sourcing and procurement in organizations